 The price per course consists of $125 tuition per semester unit plus applicable materials, online and administrative fees.
 All prices of taxable items include sales tax reimbursement computed to the nearest mil.
 Tuition and fees are subject to change without notice.
-CPD courses do not qualify for financial aid or loan deferment.
+CE courses do not qualify for financial aid or loan deferment.

 Dropping and Adding

 Students are permitted to either drop a course or drop a course and add an alternative course within four weeks of the registration date.
-A full refund for tuition and fees, less a $30 handling fee, will be granted if a course is dropped within four weeks of the registration date and all materials are returned to the instructor in their original condition.
+A full refund for tuition and fees, minus a $30 handling fee, will be granted if a course is dropped within four weeks of the registration date and all materials are returned to the instructor in their original condition.
 After four weeks, a 50 percent refund will be granted through nine weeks.
 After nine weeks, there is no tuition refund.